b3-exmo/b3-exmo.github.io/docs/Doctrines/Polygamy.md

 Contraception methods in the 1830’s might not be quite as sophisticated today, but… did they understand ovulation cycles to avoid conception?
 I can't really say with confidence.

-Sex doesn’t 100% result in conception every time, as I understand it, there are numerous factors at play.
+Sex doesn’t 100% result in conception every time— as I understand it, there are numerous factors at play.
 The absence of children does not mean there never were any extramarital affairs.
 It’s an indication, yes, but not a bulletproof refutation, either.

 [https://archive.org/details/josephsmithproph00wylwrich/page/n4/mode/1up](https://archive.org/details/josephsmithproph00wylwrich/page/n4/mode/1up)

 ## Conflicting accounts
 There are numerous documents to suggest that Joseph Smith did not practice polygamy.
 There also exist many documents to suggest that he did.
 There exists documentary evidence that later church leaders (Young, Taylor, etc) retrofitted Joseph’s revelations like [[DC 132]] to endorse polygamous behavior post-mortem.

-We can banter about that until we’re blue in the face.
+We can banter about that until we’re blue in the face, as there is a multiplicity of well-sourced information to support both sides of that argument.
 What is **not** be up for debate is the prurient, predatory behavior of subsequent church leaders like Brigham Young and John Taylor.

 This presents a real dilemma.
 That dilemma will be further explored in the note section on the Succession Crisis.